joomlashack/joomlashack.github.io/coding-standards/php.md

 # PHP Coding Standards

-We have adopted [PSR-12](https://www.php-fig.org/psr/psr-12/) as much as is possible, In the context of Joomla conventions some standards are almost required to be broken.
+We have adopted [PSR-12](https://www.php-fig.org/psr/psr-12/) as much as is possible.
+In the context of Joomla conventions, it is almost required to break some of these standards.
 Allowing these exceptions is highly dependent on the context of the Joomlashack code in question.
 Typical exceptions include, but are not limited to: